 Do a spot test before lathering up the whole seat.
 This will confirm the compatibility of the leather cleaner and ensure that there will be no discoloration or damage to your seats.
-If you are not satisfied with the cleaner, you can change it at this point of time.
+If you are not satisfied with the cleaner, you can change it at this point in time.

-After a successful spot test, spray the cleaner on the seats and rub the foam using wet sponge.
+After a successful spot test, spray the cleaner on the seats and rub the foam using a wet sponge.
 The foam gets activated and when left for several minutes, breaks up grime and dirt.

 Wherever there is excess dirt, deep clean using the brush, and then wipe with a dry cloth so that the foam is completely removed.
-In case there are some stubborn sports or stains still remaining, repeat the foam cleaning process.
+In case there are some stubborn spots or stains still remaining, repeat the foam cleaning process.

 Conditioning the seats

 Cleaning should be followed by conditioning in order to restore the leather’s natural oils.
 Always use superior quality conditioners since cheap ones make the seats look greasy.
-Also, try to avoid petroleum, wax or silicone based products.
+Also, try to avoid petroleum, wax, or silicone-based products.